-A lot of people will try to tell you there isn’t any difference between a porterhouse steak and a T-bone.
+A lot of people will try to tell you there isn’t a difference between a porterhouse steak and a T-bone steak.
 All it takes, they say, is one look at the same T-shaped bone – meat on one side, more meat on the other – to know they’re the same cut of meat.

 Well, a lot of people couldn’t be more wrong.

-While it’s true that T-bones and porterhouses are cut from the same section of cattle, the short loin, and that they both hold the same kinds of meat, the NY strip and tenderloin filet, the USDA has strict rules about how much meat belongs on a porterhouse or T-bone.
+While it’s true that T-bones and porterhouses are cut from the same section of the cattle, the short loin, and both hold the same kinds of meat, the NY strip and the tenderloin filet, the USDA has strict rules about how much meat belongs on a porterhouse or T-bone.

 What Goes into a Porterhouse or T-Bone

-Porterhouse and T-bone steaks are both cut from the short loin section of beef cattle.
-The T-shaped bone that the T-bone steak is named after runs through two different kinds of steak in this section.
+Porterhouse and T-bone steaks are both cut from the short loin section of cattle.
+The T-shaped bone that the T-bone steak is named after runs through two different kinds of steak in this part of the cow.
 Both of these cuts are highly prized by steak lovers.
-On the one side of the bone is NY strip, second only, perhaps, to rib-eye in terms of beef quality.
+One side of the bone is a NY strip, second only, perhaps, to the rib-eye in terms of beef quality.
 On the other side is a tenderloin filet: extra-lean, and super tender.

 So what actually sets a porterhouse apart from a T-bone?
 The difference comes down to the size of the filet.

-Porterhouse steaks have more filet to them then T-bone’s, the USDA – generally considered the arbiter of all things beef-related – has strict guidelines for the amount of filet that has to be present for a steak to qualify as a porterhouse.
+Porterhouse steaks have more filet to them than T-bones.
+The USDA – generally considered the arbiter of all things beef-related – has strict guidelines for the amount of filet that has to be present for a steak to qualify as a porterhouse.
 To put it another way…

 Porterhouses Are T-Bones…